OUR VIEWS ON BHUTAN TREKKING:

 Which trekking Route is the shortest in Bhutan?

-How can i apply Visa for Bhutan TREK?
+How can i apply Visa for TREKKING IN BHUTAN?

 After you confirm your trek in Bhutan we process your Visa upon receipt of full payment.
 We guarantee that your Bhutan Visa will be emailed to you once it is approved by the Immigration office.
 No other foreign embassy can process your Visa for Bhutan.